viktormelnychuk/timeoff-tests/NOTES.md

     * Login as admin (verify admin site loads)
     * Login as non-admin (verify admin site loads)
     * Try to login as deactivated user

+# Issues:
+1. Process does not recognize button was found and clicked.
+For some reason element is looked after it was already clicked